 northfieldschools.org

-Raises community awareness about local youth substance use and makes recommendations for community interventions to reduce youth use.
+Northfield Alliance for Substance Abuse Prevention (N-ASAP) seeks to raise community awareness about local youth substance use and to make recommendations for community interventions to reduce youth use.
+The board consists of local residents, including youth representatives.
 The group meets monthly.

 Partners: High School Youth, Parents, Law Enforcement, and Community Members